DUNE/Sandbox-TDR/README.md

 # DUNE-TDR
 DUNE Technical Design Report (TDR)

+## Management

+* The management area for development of this volume is at [Physics TDR Volume Development](https://wiki.dunescience.org/wiki/Physics_TDR_Volume_Development).
+* We may also maintain assignments and scheduling info at [TDR Physics Volume under DUNE at Work](https://web.fnal.gov/collaboration/DUNE/SitePages/TDR_Physics_Volume.aspx).

-## Guidelines for editing
+## Guidelines and information

 Please follow the editing guidelines in [Document Guidance](https://github.com/DUNE/document-guidance).
+You will find information on:
+* how to use git
+* how to get the files and build the document
+* DUNE standards for editing (images, tables, labels, citations, numbers/units, upper/lower case, grammar, punctuation, inserting "fixmes", etc.)

+For general DUNE information: Go to [DUNE at Work](https://web.fnal.gov/collaboration/DUNE/SitePages/home.aspx)

 ## Autobuilt PDFs